zedithx/Cloud-Iot-Infra/frontend/README.md

-## CloudIoT Frontend
+## PlantPulse Frontend

-A Next.js 14 + Tailwind CSS dashboard for interacting with the CloudIoT infrastructure.
+A Next.js 14 + Tailwind CSS dashboard for monitoring and controlling your IoT greenhouse.

 ### Features